 Gordon concluded that the rocky escarpment he believed looked like a skull was likely to have been Golgotha.
 This is why another name for this location is Gordon's Tomb.

-"When Joseph had taken the body, he wrapped it in a clean linen cloth, and laid it in his new tomb which he had hewn out of the rock; and he rolled a large stone against the door of the tomb, and departed."
-(Matthew 27:57-60, NKJV)
+59 Joseph took the body and wrapped it in a long sheet of clean linen cloth.
+60 He placed it in his own new tomb, which had been carved out of the rock.
+Then he rolled a great stone across the entrance and left.
+(Matthew 27:57-60, NLT)